 If you think back, a large chunk of Mississippi, especially the central portion of the state, was hit hard by severe weather two Sundays ago—the day of Idol’s Disney Night.

-When I attempted to tune in live, I was unable to as WAPT’s chief meteorologist David Hartman had taken over the entirety of the two-hour ABC slot in order to keep Mississippians updated on what was going on outside (18 tornadoes were eventually confirmed).
+When I personally attempted to tune in live, I was unable to as WAPT’s chief meteorologist David Hartman had taken over the entirety of the two-hour ABC slot in order to keep Mississippians updated on what was going on outside (18 tornadoes were eventually confirmed).
 Therefore, American Idol was not available to many until the next day, ultimately eliminating the opportunity for thousands to vote across the Magnolia State.

 Don’t get me wrong.
 I am not blaming Hartman, WAPT, or any other local news outlets that had to cut in.
 I actually have a ton of gratitude for what they do.
 As always, safety trumps entertainment.